curateteaching/digitalpedagogy/keywords/!template.md

 * A Copy of the Resource (HTML, PDF, DOCX, TXT, MP3, MP4, MOV, PNG, JPG), if possible
 * Name of Creator
 * Attribution Information (Author, University/College)
-* An annotation of _no more than 150 words_ that includes:
+* An annotation of **no more than 150 words** that includes:
 	* Brief statement of Aim/Purpose of the Resource (what is it?)
 	* Brief statement on Its Relevance to the Keyword (why is it important/useful, what does it do well, how does it exemplify digital pedagogy)
 	* Guidelines for Use (how to integrate it into a course, what might need revision/adaptation)

+Feel free to push these resources to a server for remote access, and then send us the URL.
+In your Markdown file, you can just include file names (e.g., screenshot1.png) for our reference, with the annotations and other information following them.
+Ultimately, all of your resources will be intergrated in this repository (curateteaching/digitalpedagogy).

 ## 5. Related Materials (Bulleted List)